 Further reading: What It Takes to Call Yourself a Writer

 You can be as passionate as you want, but so there’s no confusion, I’m not suggesting that your level of passion needs to reflect the kind of writer you are.
 I’ve told friends that I’m a passionate writer, but not a super ambitious one.
 Your passion for writing can be as simple as wanting to establish yourself as a writer.
 It doesn’t have to mean writing is your lifeline, although it can.
-A real writer has some level of desire and joy that they get when they write or think about their aspirations as a writer.
+As long as you have some some level of desire and joy that you get when you write or think about your aspirations, you are a writer.